“NANA,” a Manga Released More Than 20 Years Ago, Captivated Me as a Teenager

 “No matter how much we hang out together, we all live our lives in our own way… and I know it’s absolutely impossible for me to make someone my own.”

 Have you ever heard of “NANA”?
-It is a youthful girl’s manga by Ai Yazawa, published from 2000 to 2009.
+The NANA manga is a shojo (girls’) series by Ai Yazawa, published from 2000 to 2009.
 Although the manga has not been completed due to the author’s recuperation, it has sold more than 50 million copies in 21 volumes.
 In addition to being adapted into an anime, it was also released as a video game for the PlayStation and Nintendo DS in the 2000s.

 When it was first released, I was not yet born.
 But the fact that more than 20 years have passed and I, as a teenager, am still hooked on this manga, should be enough to tell you how great this manga is.
 Of course, the women who were teenagers at the time of its release have grown up with the story of this manga, and are still fascinated by it.